sgoings/makeup/build-system-design.md

 - Show makeup backends (main.mk)
 - Show what it looks like integrated with a project
 - Show what it looks like to bootstrap a project

+### My End Game

+- get some really good + usable conventions for the Deis + Helm project:
+  - building a simple go project with glide and our supporting tools (lint, gofmt, etc)
+  - publishing this to bintray
+  - publishing Docker images to multiple sources
+  - containerized build environment options for ^^ (so you can choose if you want, but you're not forced to)
+- these conventions + plugins help us transform our prototype repo from a "model" to a "foundation"
+- have this catch on as a tool that the Go community is drawn to as a way to handle nontrivial project builds
+  - compelling: git + make = only prerequisites
+    - bootstrapping + git submodule/repo tool could (and should) be written in Go

+### Potential Questions

+- how do we inject things into makefiles before some of the auto-created targets (we can create lifecycle hooks)
+- how can someone start building their own plugins?
+We're not there yet, but my idea is that the makeup utility could handle the versioning for you + multiple git submodule management for you... or we might find that we should be building a solution like helm offers
+-